KittyGiraudel/sass-guidelines/index.md

 ## Maps

 Since Sass 3.3, stylesheets authors can now define maps which is the Sass word for associative arrays, hashes or even JavaScript objects.
-A map is a data structure mapping keys (that can be any data type, including maps althought I wouldn't recommend it) to values of any type.
+A map is a data structure mapping keys (that can be any data type, including maps although I wouldn't recommend it) to values of any type.

 Maps should be written as follow: